 Rowland graduated from the University of Illinois with a BS in Architecture in 1927 and a BFA from Yale in 1928.
-He was a draftsman for Charles Platt in NYC then became an Associate Professor of Architecture at Georgia Tech.
+He also attended the Lake Forest School for Architects and Landscape Architects.
+From 1928-1933 he was a draftsman for Charles Platt in NYC then became an Associate Professor of Architecture at Georgia Tech 1933-1938.
 Rowland came to Kinston NC and started a firm in 1938.

 If you know more about Rowland or his houses, please write us.

-Sources include: Josh Brewer, Bobby Merritt.
+Sources include: Josh Brewer; Bobby Merritt; Lois Roberts DeKock.